Rockefeller Wildlife Refuge

 Rockefeller Wildlife Refuge is not only a refuge for wildlife and fish species but also serves as an outdoor laboratory for collaborative research on marsh management and wildlife and fisheries resources, provides educational opportunities for groups of all ages, and is a top destination for outdoor recreation including wildlife watching and fishing.

 LDWF has conserved the wildlife and habitat on Rockefeller Wildlife Refuge through biological management for more than 100 years.
 Today, the refuge serves as a test site for marsh management strategies to limit saltwater intrusion, reverse marsh deterioration, and provide productive wildlife habitat.
-Staff also provide land management guidance to private landowners of marshland, as well as expertise regarding the wise use coastal wetlands and other wildlife and fisheries resources.
+Staff also provide land management guidance to private landowners of marshland, as well as expertise regarding the wise use of coastal wetlands and other wildlife and fisheries resources.

 Rockefeller Wildlife Refuge is nationally and internationally known for its pioneering wildlife, fisheries, and wetlands research [link to new research page].
 Since 1955, research staff and collaborators have published more than 350 research articles in peer-reviewed journals.
-Specific research topics vary but all generally focus on better understanding coastal wildlife (game and non-game species), fisheries, and marshlands.
+Specific research topics vary, but all generally focus on better understanding coastal wildlife (game and non-game species), fisheries, and marshlands.
 Information gained from these studies allows local, state, and regional authorities to better manage for individual species, communities, and habitats.

 Some mineral development is also allowed on the refuge.
 Negative environmental impacts of mineral development have been kept to a minimum thanks to a cooperative relationship between wildlife managers and mineral production companies, and revenues generated from mineral leases help fund wildlife management on the refuge.